November, 2024: Open Saturday Nov 16, 10-2!

 38 oz net jar: $25 for most types; $35 for the Knotweeds, Goldenrod ’24, Berry Farm, and all the berry flavors; $45 for Bamboo, Orange Blossom, & Tupelo

-Our available jam is Blueberry, available in the two smallest sizes at $3 and $6; Raspberry jam is sold out for now..
+Our available jam is Blueberry, available in the two smallest sizes at $3 and $6; Raspberry jam is sold out for now–we aim to make more in time for Winter Market on December 1.

 For mail orders, we add $7 for handling and materials regardless of order size, plus actual USPS shipping charges.
 Write to Rob at rob@vermontberries.com, or text 802-349-6485.